Callus

 Calluses are generally not harmful and help prevent blisters, as well as offering protection.
 However, excessive formation may sometimes lead to other problems, such as a skin ulceration or infection, or cause the affected person to try to offload the affected painful area, which can place excessive stress on the asymptomatic side.

 Rubbing that is too frequent or forceful will cause blisters, as opposed to calluses, to form.

 Cause

 Normally, a callus will form on any part of the skin exposed to excess friction over a long period of time.
-Activities that are known for causing calluses include (but are not limited to) construction work, many sports, wood carving, playing musical instruments, use of a chef's knife, rock climbing, hiking, martial arts, weight training, rowing, BMXing, dancing (especially ballet), chopping wood, monkey bars, pacing and wearing high heels.
+Activities that are known for causing calluses include construction work and craftwork, the arts, food preparation, many sports and physical activities, and fashion choices like wearing high heels.